Subjunctive mood: Portuguese

 Portuguese differs from other Ibero-Romance languages in having retained the medieval future subjunctive (futuro do subjuntivo), which is rarely used in Spanish and has been lost in other West Iberic languages.
 It expresses a condition that must be fulfilled in the future, or is assumed to be fulfilled, before an event can happen.
 Spanish and English will use the present tense in this type of clause.

 For example, in conditional sentences whose main clause is in the conditional, Portuguese, Spanish and English employ the past tense in the subordinate clause.
-Nevertheless, if the main clause is in the future, Portuguese will employ the future subjunctive where English and Spanish use the present indicative.
-(English, when being used in a rigorously formal style, takes the present subjunctive in these situations, example: "Should I be, then...")
-Contrast the following two sentences.
+However, if the main clause is in the future, Portuguese will employ the future subjunctive where English and Spanish use the present indicative.
+(English, when being used in a rigorously formal style, takes the present subjunctive in these situations.
+For example, "Should I be, then...").